 Seachtain na Gaeilge:

-The period of the 11th to the 22nd of March is designated as “Seachtain na Gaeilge”, although it is in fact “Coicís na Gaeilge!”
+The period of the 9th to the 13th of March is designated as “Seachtain na Gaeilge”, although it is in fact “Coicís na Gaeilge!”
 Staff and pupils will be making a special effort to speak as much as possible in Irish and pupils will learn extra songs and poems in their native tongue.
 We will be having a whole school assembly at the end of the period to celebrate our native tongue and nationality.
 Encourage your child in his/her efforts to use the “cúpla focal”.

-Sports Hall Athletics 2019:
+Sports Hall Athletics 2020:

 48 pupils from Third, Fourth, Fifth and Sixth

-Classes competed in the North Leitrim section of the Sports Hall Athletics competition in the gym of Saint Clare’s Comprehensive School on February 20th 2019 Third, Fourth, Fifth and Sixth boys and girls came in first place on the day.
+Classes competed in the North Leitrim section of the Sports Hall Athletics competition in the gym of Saint Clare’s Comprehensive School on February 18th, 2020.
+Third, Fourth, Fifth and Sixth boys and girls came in first place on the day.
 All teams now advance to the County finals of the competition which will take place in

-Ballinamore on the 21st of March.
-They will be accompanied by Ms. Mitchell and Mr. Britton.
+accompanied by Mr. Britton and Ms Rooney.
 We wish them well on the day.

-The school nurse will be visiting the school on the 26th to the 29th of March for all Junior Infants and new enrolments to the school.
+The school nurse will be visiting the school on the 2nd to the 6th of March for all Junior Infants and new enrolments to the school.

-Lent and Bóthar:
+Lent and Trócaire:

-Pupil Council News:
+Pupil Council News

-Best Kept Classroom for February 2019:
+Best Kept Classroom for February 2020:

 The winners in the “Best Kept Classrooms” competition for the month of February were: